Justintime50/styles/README.md

 * Have a single return statement (don’t return early)
 * Return statements should have a line break betwen them and the content above to clearly define the function is now complete and to separate focuses
 * Avoid returning null, avoid passing null as a parameter
+* Avoid using class methods where possible and instead use instance or static methods.

 ### Meta